-• The purposes of the processing

-- The categories of personal data concerned - The recipients or categories of recipient to whom the personal data have been or will be disclosed - If the data has or will be disclosed to a third countries or international organisations and the appropriate safeguards pursuant to the transfer - Where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period - The existence of the right to request rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing - The right to lodge a complaint with a Supervisory Authority - Where personal data has not been collected by ChildVision from the data subject, any available information as to the source and provider - The existence of automated decision-making, including profiling and meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject
+- The purposes of the processing - The categories of personal data concerned - The recipients or categories of recipient to whom the personal data have been or will be disclosed - If the data has or will be disclosed to a third countries or international organisations and the appropriate safeguards pursuant to the transfer - Where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period - The existence of the right to request rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing - The right to lodge a complaint with a Supervisory Authority - Where personal data has not been collected by ChildVision from the data subject, any available information as to the source and provider

-Subject Access Requests (SAR) are passed to the Data Protection Officer as soon as received and a record of the request is noted.
+Subject Access Requests (SAR) are passed to the Data Protection Lead as soon as received and a record of the request is noted.
 The type of personal data held about the individual is checked against our Information Audit to see what format it is held in, who else has it has been shared with and any specific timeframes for access.